Essentials for Schools

 PRIMARY SCHOOL PROGRAM

-Swimming Australia's Junior Dolphins is an intensive, one week program that fits within the Sporting Schools funding model.
-It allows participants to learn, practice and build on swimming skills each day to assist with the development of water confidence and technique.
+Swimming Australia's Optus Junior Dolphins program can be delivered by primary school teachers as a four lesson program (with an optional fifth lesson) that fits within the Sporting Schools funding model.
+It allows participants to learn, practice and build on swimming skills each lesson to assist with the development of water confidence and technique.
+Optus Junior Dolphins can be delivered as a one week intensive or four week (with optional fifth week) program.
+Schools who book the program will receive a copy (both hard copy and digital) of the Teacher Guide.

 Depending on the age of the participants and timing of the program, sessions should range from 30 – 60 minutes.